Heungseon Daewongun: Rise to power

 The Daewongun came to power when his second son, Yi Myeong-bok, was chosen to become king.

-In January 1864, King Cheoljong died without an heir.
-The selection of the next king was in the hands of three dowagers: Queen Sinjeong, mother of King Heonjong; Queen Myeongheon, King Heonjong's wife; and Queen Cheorin, Cheoljong's wife.
+In January 1864, King Cheoljong (1831-1864) died without an heir.
+The selection of the next king was in the hands of three dowagers: Queen Sinjeong, mother of King Heonjong (1827-1849); Queen Myeongheon, King Heonjong's wife; and Queen Cheorin, Cheoljong's wife.
 The "designation right" resided with Dowager Queen Sinjeong, as she was the oldest of the dowagers.

 In an apocryphal story, Queen Cheorin sent a minister to fetch the son of Yi Ha-eung, eleven-year-old Yi Myeong-bok, who was flying a kite in a palace garden.
-The son was brought to the palace in a sedan chair, where Queen Sinjeong rushed forward and called him her son, thus producing the new Joseon king, King Gojong, adopted son of Crown Prince Hyomyeong.
+The boy was brought to the palace in a sedan chair, where Queen Sinjeong rushed forward and called him her son.
+This designated him as the adopted son of Sinjeong's late husband, Crown Prince Hyomyeong (1809-1830), the father of King Heonjong.
 This story may or may not have been true.

 These facts, however, are known to be correct.
 On 16 January 1864, Yi Myeong-bok was appointed the Prince of Ikseong by Dowager Queen Sinjeong.
 The next day, his father was granted the title Daewongun, equivalent to the title of "regent" in Korean, the difference being that the title was only given to the biological father of the young king.
-On January 21, Yi Myeong-bok was enthroned as King Gojong, and Dowager Queen Sinjeong began her regency.
+On 21 January, Yi Myeong-bok was enthroned as King Gojong, and Dowager Queen Sinjeong began her regency.
 Yi was apparently chosen because "he was the only suitable surviving male member of the Yi clan and closest by blood to the royal house".

 Since Gojong was so young, Queen Sinjeong invited the Daewongun to assist his son in ruling the country.
 She virtually renounced her right to be regent, and though she remained the titular regent, the Daewongun acted as the de facto ruler of the country, exercising the powers of the regency in the name of the Queen.

 Once Gojong became king, there still remained the question of the king's marriage.
 Gojong's mother Yeoheung decided upon a daughter of the Min clan, Lady Min.
 The Daewongun remarked that Min "was a woman of great determination and poise" and was slightly disturbed by her.
 However, he allowed her to marry his son, and unknowingly created his greatest political rival.